The PHDCCI Economic and Business Momentum (EBM) Index

 The quarterly movement of PHDCCI EBM Index and quarterly GDP growth rates are highly correlated at 0.9 as depicted in Chart-2, said Mr. Aggarwal

 |Chart-1 : PHDCCI EBM Index: Monthly Trend (Base: 2018-19=100)||Chart-2 : PHDCCI EBM Index (Base: 2018-19=100) and GDP Growth Rates (in %): Quarterly Trend|

 Source: PHD Research Bureau, PHDCCI EBM Index; GDP growth figures compiled from MOSPI

-Note: GDP growth figures for Q3 and Q4 FY 2020-21 are projections based on PHDCCI EBM Index
+Note: GDP growth figure for Q4 FY 2020-21 is projection based on PHDCCI EBM Index

 PHDCCI EBM Index is a composite index of 25 lead economic and business indicators with base year at 2018-19=100, which considers the demand and supply parameters to present a broad perspective of the economy.
-Out of the 25 lead economic and business indicators, 22 have shown a remarkable improvement in November 2020 from their lows of April 2020, said Shri Sanjay Aggarwal.
+Out of the 25 lead economic and business indicators, 21 have shown a remarkable improvement in January 2021 from their lows of April 2020, said Mr. Sanjay Aggarwal.

-Immediate policy attention is required towards credit access to industry and services sectors.
-Credit disbursement should be the top most priority at this juncture by the banking sector.
-The focus should be on ensuring provision of hassle free disbursements of loans vis-à-vis enhanced liquidity for MSMEs, especially in rural sectors, said Shri Sanjay Aggarwal.
+The focus should be on ensuring provision of hassle free disbursements of loans vis-à-vis enhanced liquidity for MSMEs, especially in rural sectors, said Mr Sanjay Aggarwal.